kenpratt/learning-js-and-node/README.md

 **Requirements:**
 * Should be able to have multiple browser tabs doing stuff in the todo list and changes showing up in all the tabs.

+## Time for some fun!

+**Objective:** Create a two player Chess game, where each player connects from a different computer.

+**Requirements:**
+* Once two players have joined, black/white is randomly assigned and the game begins.
+* Players should be able to set their name in the browser "query string": http://localhost:8000/chess.html?Ken
+* Regular chess movement rules apply (castles optional).
+* Move is broadcast to other player in real time.
+* (Optional) Server stores either list of moves or board state, so if a player refreshes their browser, they can keep playing.
+* (Optional) Support for more than one game going on at the same time.

+**Technical hints:**
+* Use everything you've learned so far, including websockets to talk to the server.